luizapiancastelli/MCOMP/README.md

                    'nu' = list('sd' = 100),
                    'omega' = list('sd' = 5))

+#Progress is printed to the console if single chain, for multiple chains refer to a .txt file that is saved
+#to the working directory every 100 iterations
 run_gimh = GIMH(Y_c1, burn_in, n_iter, N_aux_r, N_aux_z, priors_list, chains = 2, ncores = 2)

 names(run_gimh) #Returns a list with timing and raw MCMC object